unexplained-media/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to unexplained

-I'm glad you are here.
-I plan to talk about ...
+This media is dedicated to diversity in arts and culture, but also wants to give a voice to talented artists!